kiwipower/react-offline-test/README.md

 ### Anything else I should know?

 * You can use any ES7 features (or earlier)
-* You can use TypeScript if you prefer (this project is already configured for this)
+* You can use TypeScript if you prefer (the project is already configured for this)
 * You can use any libraries that you want
 * `npm start` will start a Webpack hot-reload dev server so you can make live changes
 * We really like TDD